-The course will thus discuss the changes in the EU's security environment, shed light on the conceptual 'jungle' relating to hybrid threats, clarify the mechanisms behind hybrid threats (in areas such as cyber; law; critical infrastructure; information; chemical, biological, radiological and nuclear threats; intelligence, etc.) and how the EU is responding to them.
-It will also look into the future to assess the security challenges the EU will face during the next decade.
+The course will discuss the changes in the EU's security environment, shed light on the conceptual 'jungle' relating to hybrid threats, clarify the mechanisms behind hybrid threats (in areas such as cyber; law; culture; diplomacy; critical infrastructure; information; intelligence, etc.) and how the EU is responding to them.
+In addition, it will also look into the future to assess the security challenges the EU will face during the next decade.

-At the end of this course, the student will be able to
+At the end of this course, the student will be able to:

-- understand the conceptual and practical perspectives of hybrid threats; - describe and explain the major developments in the field of the current security environment; - critically assess the dynamics of mechanisms behind the hybrid threats and the way the EU counters them.
+- understand the conceptual and practical perspectives of hybrid threats; - describe and explain the major trends in the field of the current European security environment; - critically assess the dynamics of mechanisms behind the hybrid threats and the way the EU counters them.